Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Acknowlegments

-\textbf{Acknowlegments:} This work constitutes a part of the first author's Ph.D. thesis at the Federal University of Paraíba under the supervision of Otoniel Nogueira da Silva to whom he would like to express his deepest gratitude.
-Moreover, the first author acknowledges support by CAPES.
-The second author acknowledges support by CNPq grant Universal 407454/2023-3.
+$ \ \ \ \ $ This work constitutes a part of the second author's Ph.D. thesis at the Federal University of Paraíba under the supervision of Otoniel Nogueira da Silva to whom he would like to express his deepest gratitude.
+Moreover, the first author acknowledges support by grant Universal 407454/2023-3 from Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).
+The second author acknowledges support by Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES).
+Finally, we thank Roberto Giménez Conejero for constructive suggestions that improved this manuscript, and Saurabh Trivedi for directing us to Thom's problem.

 \begin{flushleft} $\bullet$ Silva, O. N.\\ \textit{otoniel.silva@academico.ufpb.br}\\ Universidade Federal da Paraíba, 58.051-900, João Pessoa, PB, Brazil.\\

 $ \ \ $\\